danjlawson/CLARITY/Readme.md

-# SimSim: An R package for comparing Similarity Matrices
+# Clarity: An R package for Comparing SimiLARITY Matrices